-The NEW Key West The Newspaper (The Blue Paper) is published by Blue Pimpernel LLC, which is owned and operated by Arnaud and Naja Girard d’Albissin (Girard).
-Arnaud and Naja previously reported for the former Key West The Newspaper, Key West’s longest running independent weekly, published by Dennis Reeves Cooper, Ph.D., from January 1994 until November 2012.
-The Girards are perhaps best known for their discovery of the US Navy’s 1951 claim of ownership of Wisteria Island.
+Arnaud and Naja Girard, owners and editors of the new, digital, Key West the Newspaper (The Blue Paper) previously reported for the former Key West The Newspaper, Key West’s longest running independent weekly, published by Dennis Reeves Cooper, Ph.D., from January 1994 until November 2012.
+The Girards are perhaps best known for their discovery of and extensive research surrounding the US Navy’s 1951 claim of ownership of Wisteria Island but are also responsible for top investigative stories including breaking news coverage of the highly controversial in-custody-death of Charles Eimers on Thanksgiving Day 2013, the catastrophic police tasing of Matthew Shawn Murphy, and the property tax scandal involving Balfour Beatty to name a few.
 Arnaud and Naja have lived in Key West since 1986.

 You may contact The Blue Paper at: firstname.lastname@example.org or call (305) 304-6882

 The Blue Paper is proud to have teamed-up with:

 Amber Nolan is a restless travel writer who calls Key West home.
 Her work has appeared on USA Today, About.com, Cruise Critic, Frommers, and several other travel publications.
 Amber’s most unusual project involved hitchhiking on small airplanes to 49 states, during which time she spent two years on the road, or rather, “on the skyways.”
 She is currently working on a book that documents the unusual journey and provides insight into the aviation community.
 Before getting into travel writing, Amber worked for an activist, investigative newspaper in London, so joining forces with the Blue Paper allows her to go back to her muckraking roots.
 She has a bachelor’s degree in journalism.